Skip to main content

 From Granada to Costa Atlantica Bus Terminal:

 The Granada bus terminal is located at the top left hand corner of the central park (near Gorditos comedor, on the street to the left.
-You will see some busses parked along the street.
+You will see some buses parked along the street.
 Ask if there is a direct bus to Roberto Huembes in Managua.
 As per the above, we didn’t need this option, but if you can avoid going from Granada to UCA bus terminal in Managua.
 Do.

 From UCA, your only option is to get a taxi to the Costa Atlantica bus terminal which is located beside the Ivan Montenegro Mercado.
 It is about a 20-30 minute drive.
 Taking a taxi in Managua also means getting ripped off or having a hassled haggle.

 If you have to leave from UCA in Managua, do not take a cab already waiting here as they will overcharge you.
 Instead start walking and hail from the street.
 Don’t get into a taxi that doesn’t display a large white (sort of hard to read) registration/taxi number along the side and back of the car.
-Keep an eye out for the official taxis where all drivers wear a red Tshirt.
+Keep an eye out for the official taxis where all drivers wear a red t-shirt.
 Be sure to confirm the price before getting in and don’t ask how much!!
 Merely tell him where you want to go and propose a cost.
 Refuse any more than 100-150 cordobas (for entire ride!)

 Costs:

-• Bus: 40 – 50 cordobas per person
+- Bus: 40 – 50 córdobas per person

 Costa Atlantica to El Rama:

 We booked the overnight 7hour express bus directly to El Rama which is quite comfortable.
 Here, book both your bus and boat (panga) ticket at once – it’s just easier.
 If you want to guarantee a seat on the 9pm bus, arrive as early as you can.
-Yes we had to wait 6 hours but we were so happy we did as tickets sell out fast and we saw so many people be turned away from around 5pm.
+Yes we had to wait 6 hours but we were so happy we did as tickets sold out fast and we saw so many people being turned away from around 5pm.
 To avoid the long wait, you could call the number below and reserve in advance.
 We only discovered this while at the terminal.

 Costs: